msghera/PandaPicker/README.md

 PandaPicker is your trusted companion for navigating Foodpanda, the online food delivery service.
 Tired of scrolling through countless restaurant options?
 Let PandaPicker simplify your choices.

 ## Installation (Chrome Web Store)
-This extension is not yet avaialble there, yet!
+This extension is not avaialble there, yet!

 ## Installation (For developers)